 As part of the legal consulting relationship, our firm can assist association clients with preparation of a comprehensive written collection policy, provide guidance on association and manager adherence to the policy, and counsel clients on diligent pursuit of their policy’s specific procedures in taking collections actions.
 In performing their work, our attorneys assure compliance with the Fair Debt Collection Practices Act.

 Essentially there are three avenues for collecting delinquent assessments – a monetary judgment obtained through Small Claims Court; a nonjudicial foreclosure action; or a Superior Court action that produces a monetary judgment or foreclosure.
 Each method has advantages and disadvantages.
 Epsten Grinnell & Howell legal counsel will work with you to identify and successfully implement the best option for each collection situation.

 The timely collection of assessment dues is essential to the financial well-being of your organization.
-For more information on this practice area, chaired by Debora M. Zumwalt, see our selection of educational articles on assessment recovery.
+For more information on this practice area, co-chaired by Debora M. Zumwalt, see our selection of educational articles on assessment recovery.

 Elisa M. Pérez is a native of Southern California and received her bachelor of arts degree from the University of California, San Diego, where she studied history, international relations and economics.
 Prior to passing the California State Bar in 2008, Elisa concentrated her law school curriculum on international business and real estate.
 She received high honors from the University of San Diego School of Law for her work in land use with the City of San Diego Redevelopment Agency and completed graduate course work in International Business Transactions and Comparative Constitutional Law under the instruction of United States Supreme Court Justice Antonin Scalia, in Nice, France.
 She also attained an internship with the Spanish law firm of De Pasqual & Marzo in Barcelona, Spain, where she dealt with real estate and corporate matters for companies operating primarily in Spain, England and France.